 Call the POLICE if:

-1. Hard-shelled species if they are being caught or slaughtered during the closed season (May 1 – August 31st)
+1. Hard-shelled species: If they are being caught or slaughtered during the closed season (April 1st – August 31st)

 2. Sea Turtle Eggs are being poached (all species, any time)

 3. Leatherback sea turtles are being slaughtered (any time of year)